 Kids waders and youth waders become more popular since already the young ones are hitting the water.
 We tell you what to look for and show you the best on the market.

 More and more children and youngsters are entering the world of (fly) fishing.
 To stay warm and dry they need special wading equipment.
-Many big brands have started making special kids waders, often also referred to as youth waders or children’s waders.
+Many big brands have started making special children waders, often also referred to as youth or children’s waders.
 In order to have to fun at the water, waders for kids need to have a good fit and the right sizing.

 Youth waders come in all styles and materials these days.
-You can buy a pair of kids waders from around $30.
+You can buy a pair of youth waders from around $30.
 You won’t get the ultimate in breathability at that price but they might just serve the purpose you are looking for.
 Another important thing to consider is the fact that children grow quickly, hence the waders might only fit for a season.
 If you want to make sure they last a little longer, size up.

 The choice you will have to make for your children is whether you want a pair of waders with integrated boots or with separate wading boots.
-Another thing to decide is whether you want to go for a “normal” pair of youth waders or neoprene waders.
+Another thing to decide is whether you want to go for a “normal” pair of youth waders or neoprene ones.
 When you are bringing your kids along to fish in cold rivers, a pair of neoprene waders might be a good idea.
 Alternatively you can add a layer of insulation when it’s really cold outside.

 Many aspects to consider, but don’t worry, we’ve got you covered.
 In this guide we’ll take a look at different kinds of children’s waders for all sorts of budgets.
 Let’s go.